 It is important that you understand how breathing affects our feelings.
-There are lots of free resources available to help you learn how. so we have also attached a handout explaining just that.
+There are lots of free resources available to help you learn how.
+There are free resources on my website that explain just that.
 Try to practice the technique next time you feel anxious

-Go out for a walk, or do something you love (dance, sing, play your Xbox or PlayStation)
+Go out for a walk, or do something you love (dance, sing, play your Xbox or PlayStation, cook, read)

 Find a local support group